 Drones for Videographers

 Here’s where it can get expensive in a hurry.
-Do you go all in with the DJI Inspire 2 and drop upwards of $6K?
-Head towards the Matrice platform?
-A DIY system?
+Do you go all in with a Freefly Alta or head towards the Matrice platform?
+What about the Inspire 2?
 Or stick with an out-of-the-box drone with more than enough capability and won’t break the bank?

 DJI Phantom 4 Pro

 Let’s go with not breaking the bank first.
 At $1499, it offers a 20MP one-inch Exmor R CMOS sensor, 100Mbps bitrate and 4K at 60fps.
 Compare that to the 60Mbps bitrate of the Phantom 3s and the original Phantom 4.
 Side tangent – why can’t expensive DSLR cameras shoot 60fps in 4K?